zbstof/selenium-qa-primer/README.md

     * action section
     * asserts section
 - write waitFor implementation that accepts Closure<Boolean>, it should ignore exceptions on call()
+- compile and run

+        java -ea -cp "./out:lib/*" com.thomascook.qa.GooglePages

 Hint: separate content for current navigator and all navigators
 Hint: ResultsPage at checker should only check for results presence,